crenwick93/snow_eda_demo_v2/bug_simplified.md

 - Lowering the interval (e.g., to 1s) narrows the window and reduces misses, but does not fully address the underlying behavior.
 - Starting with an `updated_since` set slightly in the past can backfill, at the cost of possible duplicates.

-## ADDITIONAL OBSERVATIONS
-- The behavior is reproducible **outside** AAP by running `ansible-rulebook` directly on a development environment; results are identical.